ofiwg/libfabric/README.md

 ***

-The `gni` provider runs on Cray XC (TM) systems utilizing the user-space Generic Network Interface (`uGNI`) which provides low-level access to the Aries interconnect.
+The `gni` provider runs on Cray XC (TM) systems utilizing the user-space Generic Network Interface (`uGNI`), which provides low-level access to the Aries interconnect.
 The Aries interconnect is designed for low-latency one-sided messaging and also includes direct hardware support for common atomic operations and optimized collectives.